openmrs/openmrs-module-queue/README.md

 - Webservices rest module -(Always bundled with the platform)

 ## Docker development environment
-To prepare environment for development of the module, execute the following command;
+Prepare the docker development environment by executing the following command;

 ```bash
 sh prepare-docker-env.sh